Street Economics™

 Or search for cities below:

-Alachua scores 7 out of 10 Yellow on the Street Economics Drama Meter.
-Elevated governance risk from a destabilized planning department and a contested city manager appointment creates significant execution risk for discretionary approvals.
+Stuart scores 7 out of 10 — Yellow on the Street Economics Drama Meter.
+Sustained governance turbulence, including a 3-2 firing of a 20-year city manager and four city managers in six months, creates material execution risk for projects needing city approval.

-Raytown scores 7 out of 10 Yellow on the Street Economics Drama Meter.
-Acute governance volatility — an active impeachment, a mayoral unilateral removal, and board quorum failures — creates material deal-risk for projects requiring board ratification.
+Crescent City scores 7 out of 10 Yellow on the Street Economics Drama Meter.
+Chronic administrative turnover — six city managers in five years and extended interim management — creates material execution risk for projects needing sustained city cooperation.